macinjoke/eslint-plugin-styled-components-varname/README.md

 [styled-components](https://github.com/styled-components/styled-components) variable names tend to be long like `StyledFooBarAnchor`.

-This rule can apply a uniform naming rule by defining prefix or regular expression pattern.
+This rule can apply a uniform naming rule by defining prefix or regular expression pattern. styled-components variable name can be made shorter and you won't have to worry about naming.

 ## Installation